petershin/liferay-learn/docs/analytics-cloud/latest/en/connecting-data-sources/scoping-sites-and-individuals-using-properties.md

 You have to sync sites to a property in order to see their data on Analytics Cloud.
 To do that, you will need to go to the Control Panel of your Liferay DXP instance.

-1. Verify that your Liferay DXP instance is syncing with Analytics Cloud by viewing *Instance Settings* -> *Analytics Cloud* in your Liferay DXP instance.
+1. Verify that your Liferay DXP instance is syncing with Analytics Cloud by viewing *Instance Settings* &rarr; *Analytics Cloud* in your Liferay DXP instance.
 The message `Your DXP instance is connected to Analytics Cloud` confirms that your Liferay DXP instance is correctly connected to Analytics Cloud.

     ```{important}
     If you do not see the message `Your DXP instance is connected to Analytics Cloud.`, please review [Connecting Liferay DXP Sites to Analytics Cloud](./connecting-liferay-dxp-to-analytics-cloud.md).